machiobrian/Data_Structures/README.md

 	Regression - Relationship btn a dependent and independent variable linear vs polynomial vs Multivariate regression

 	Time Series analysis/forecasting - predict the future value of a series based on the history of the series.
 	Time series - A sequence of discrete time data, taken at a particular interval. time series analysis vs regression

+	Forecasting Error #####
+	MAE: abs value of the differnce btn predicted and actual values

 	Clustering is unsupervised